ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 Tables: up to 5.
 Illustrations: up to 3.
 References: up to 100.

 Letters to the Editor are considered for publication (subject to editing and abridgment) provided they do not contain material that has been submitted or published elsewhere.
 The letter must be typewritten and double-spaced.
-Its text, not including reference, must not exceed 250 words if it is in reference to a recent journal article, or 400 words in all other cases (please provide a word count).
+Its text, not including reference, must not exceed 250 words if it is about a recent journal article, or 400 words in all other cases (please provide a word count).
 It must have no more than five references and one figure or table.
 Letters referring to a recent journal article must be received within four weeks of its publication.
-Please include your full address, telephone number, fax number and e-mail address.
+Please include your full address, telephone number, fax number, and e-mail address.

 Authors should take help from following guidelines in writing manuscripts